emezav/geo/README.md

 This single-file header allows reading/writing geospatial grids in several formats.

+Copy include/geo.h into your project include path.

+Note: src/main.cpp is just a placeholder, it does not contain any code.

 See examples/ and test/ for usage.

+Generate documetation with doxygen.

 ## ESRI ASCII Grid - .asc